aag1207/pwn.college_ayush/Practicing Piping.md

 https://web.archive.org/web/20220629044814/http://bencane.com:80/2012/04/16/unix-shell-the-art-of-io-redirection/.

 # 13. Split piping stderr and stdout:

-### Put challenge description here

-**Flag:** ``

-explain your solve and how you got to it, explain any incorrect tangents you went on while solving.

-to put code snippets, put three backticks and for images and all other stuff you wish to put here, refer to the documentation given to you.

-don't style it too much, your solve should be readable and understandable by you so that when you have doubts, you refer to your own writeups, instead of gpt.
+In this challenge, we are asked to get hack's stdout to go to /challenge/planet and stderr to go to /challenge/the — separately, not mixed.

+## My solve
+**pwn.college{YNnb-WV3vefBvAzOiyYY0Ww2zZy.QXxQDM2wCO1EzNzEzW}**

+To solve this challenge, I wrote /challenge/hack 2> >( /challenge/the ) | /challenge/planet in the terminal because | /challenge/planet connects hack's stdout to planet's stdin, 2> >( /challenge/the ) redirects hack's stderr into a process substitution; the shell runs /challenge/the with its stdin coming from that redirection, so stderr goes into /challenge/the alone.

 ```
-#!/bin/bash

-example triple ticks for bash

-pwn.college{helloworld}
+hacker@piping~split-piping-stderr-and-stdout:~$ /challenge/hack 2> >( /challenge/the ) | /challenge/planet
+Congratulations, you have learned a redirection technique that even experts
+struggle with!
+Here is your flag:
+pwn.college{YNnb-WV3vefBvAzOiyYY0Ww2zZy.QXxQDM2wCO1EzNzEzW}
 ```

 ## What I learned

-explain what you learned
+I learnt how to redirect stderr and stdout seperately, not mixed.

 ## References
 references used: challenge statements in https://pwn.college/linux-luminarium/piping/, https://www.rozmichelle.com/pipes-forks-dups/, https://web.archive.org/web/20220629044814/http://bencane.com:80/2012/04/16/unix-shell-the-art-of-io-redirection/.

 # 14. Named pipes:

-### In this challenge, they asked us to to create a /tmp/flag_fifo file and redirect the stdout of /challenge/run to it.
+In this challenge, they asked us to to create a /tmp/flag_fifo file and redirect the stdout of /challenge/run to it.
 If we are successful, /challenge/run will write the flag into the FIFO.

-**Flag:** `pwn.college{wcUMav4UxiZhpybx2g2amfOHi_z.01MzMDOxwiN3kjNzEzW}`
+## My solve
+**pwn.college{wcUMav4UxiZhpybx2g2amfOHi_z.01MzMDOxwiN3kjNzEzW}**

-I first made a new fifo by using the mkfifo command.
+To solve this challenge, I first made a new fifo by using the mkfifo command.
 I then redirected the output of /challenge/run to the fifo file using ">", then i read the fifo file to get the flag.

 ```
 hacker@piping~named-pipes:~$ mkfifo /tmp/flag_fifo